Linuxfabrik/lfops/COMPATIBILITY.md

 * empty: don't know/unproven/untested
 * "x": proven/works on this OS
-* "-": will never run on this OS
+* "-": does not currently run on this OS